Rotating Scalar Field and Formation of Bose Stars: Introduction

-From the observations, it has been evident that gravitational clouds rotate, possibly due to gravitational shearing.
+Gravitational shearing plays a crucial role in the generation of rotation in gravitational clouds.
+In recent work, for example, velocity gradients were observed across the molecular clouds of the M33 galaxy to study their rotation, and they were found rotating \cite{Larson:1948, Seigar:2005}.
 Therefore it is very essential to study the formation of Bose stars under such a scenario.
 In the present study, we intend to study the effect of angular momentum present in the initial bosonic cloud undergoing a gravitational collapse.
 It becomes interesting to study whether such rotating clouds eventually form a rotating Bose star or not.
 In the literature, there exist several studies where the authors analyzed Bose stars with finite angular momentum.
 Recently, the authors of the reference \cite{Dmitriev_2021}, have shown analytically that in the absence of self-interaction or finite attractive interaction Bose stars with finite angular momentum are unstable.
 However, the rotating Bose star configurations can be possible when the repulsive self-interaction is present.
-In reference \cite{Siemonsen_2021}, the authors study the stability of a rotating Bose stars in various massive scalar field models described by the Klein-Gordon equation.
+In reference \cite{Siemonsen_2021}, the authors study the stability of rotating Bose stars in various massive scalar field models described by the Klein-Gordon equation.
 Here it is found that mini Bose star configurations are unstable and the non-axisymmetric instability can grow exponentially.
 However, the instability vanishes when the growth rate $\omega_I$ is comparable to the mass of the scalar field.
-In the reference \cite{Gual_2019}, authors consider the nonlinear Einstein Klein-Gordon and Einstein Proca systems for initially spinning axisymmetric cloud, and investigate the formation and stability of rotating Bose star under self-gravitating field.
-For the scalar case nonaxisymmetric instability always occurs and ejects all the angular momentum from star.
-But for the Proca system one can find a stable configuration of the rotating star.
-In the present work, we intend to study the formation of a Bose star when the initial field has a finite angular momentum.
-The initial cloud is considered to be dilute nonaxisymmetric but with a nonzero angular momentum.
-We study the evolution of such a system under the influence of its self gravity.
-We also analyzed the effect of the both attractive and repulsive interactions on the star formation.
-The presence of initial field rotation can significantly affect the star formation time for different values of angular momentum.
-We shall demonstrate below that the presence of angular momentum and self-interaction can strongly influence the dynamics of Bose star formation and properties of the star.
+In the reference \cite{Gual_2019}, authors consider the nonlinear Einstein Klein-Gordon and Einstein Proca systems for initially spinning axisymmetric clouds, and investigate the formation and stability of rotating Bose stars under the self-gravitating field.
+For the scalar case, nonaxisymmetric instability always occurs and ejects all the angular momentum from the star.
+But for the Proca system, one can find a stable configuration of the rotating star.